LineageOS/lineage_wiki/_includes/snippets/format_on_upgrade.md

 8. If your device is not FBE encrypted, wipe your data partition (this is usually named "Wipe", or "Format").
     {% include alerts/note.html content="You can check if it's FBE encrypted by running the following command: `adb shell getprop ro.crypto.type`.
     If the output of this is `file`, then your device is FBE encrypted!" %}
+{%- elsif device.format_on_upgrade == "repartition" %}
+8. If your device is has not yet been repartitioned, please follow this device's [install guide]({{ device | device_link: "/install" | relative_url }}), stopping once you reach "Installing LineageOS from recovery", once you reach this header you can proceed with these instructions.
+    {% include alerts/note.html content="If you are uncertain if your device has been repartitioned, it likely has not!" %}
+    {% include alerts/warning.html content="This also implies that like a fresh installation, the data partition must be formatted, and user-data erased." %}
+9. Wipe your data partition (this is usually named "Wipe", or "Format")
 {%- elsif device.format_on_upgrade < device.current_branch %}
 8. If your device is running LineageOS version older than {{ device.format_on_upgrade | precision: 1 }}, wipe your data partition (this is usually named "Wipe", or "Format").
 {%- else %}